New spaceship restoring hope after Virgin Galactic crash

 The surviving pilot, Pete Siebold, 43, and Alsbury, 39, had planned to test the so-called feathering tail system as part of SpaceShipTwo's fourth rocket-powered test flight, the first since Virgin Galactic decided to use a new fuel to boost the space plane to higher altitudes.

-Virgin Galactic, an offshoot of Richard Branson's London-based Virgin Group [VIRGI.UL], and manufacturer Scaled Composites had been eager to resume powered test flights after a 10-month hiatus.
+Virgin Galactic, an offshoot of Richard Branson's London-based Virgin Group, and manufacturer Scaled Composites had been eager to resume powered test flights after a 10-month hiatus.

 Before the accident, SpaceShipTwo was on track to make its first flight beyond the atmosphere by the end of the year, a key milestone for the planned start of commercial passenger service in 2015.